 On this page:

-Default Decimal Format, Short Number Format, Apostrophe Format, Output Format Commands, Seeing Results with 18 Digits, Converting Decimal/Hexadecimal/Binary, Notes.
+Default Decimal Format, Short Number Format, Apostrophe Format, Output Format Commands, Seeing Results with 18 Digits, Converting Decimal/Hexadecimal/Binary, Output Format and Result File hy.

 By default, Hypatia shows integer numbers with up to 18 digits and floating point numbers with up to 15 digits.